RENTAL EXPENSES IRELAND – High Court decision in Revenue Commissioners v Thomas Collins

 Consequences of filing a late or incomplete/incorrect CT Return

-• If filed less than two months late, a 5% surcharge (subject to maximum of €12,695) will be calculated on the company’s CT liability for the accounting period in question.
+(i) If the Corporation Tax Return is filed less than two months late, a 5% surcharge (subject to maximum of €12,695) will be calculated on the company’s CT liability for the accounting period in question.
 This surcharge will apply irrespective of whether the tax had been paid within deadline because this surcharge arises in relation to the late filing of the CT1 Form.

 Please be aware that the surcharge also includes any Income Tax due.